Comey: Mueller findings show Trump lied about FBI, his attempt to destroy the agency failed

 "I don't think that we've seen in the history of our country, the president try to burn down an institution of justice because he saw it as a threat," Comey said.
 "And the lies he told, forget about me, the lies he told about the agents of the FBI, 'storm troopers,' the lies he told about Bob Mueller, were terrible."

-The four-page summary of Mueller’s investigation, released Sunday by Barr, found no proof that Trump criminally colluded with Russia but reached no conclusion about whether the president had obstructed justice.
+The four-page summary of Mueller’s investigation, released Sunday by Barr, said Mueller found no proof that Trump criminally colluded with Russia.
+The summary also said Mueller had reached no conclusion about whether the president had obstructed justice, though Barr wrote that he decided there was insufficient evidence to pursue an obstruction charge.

 Comey said the conclusion about there being no collusion was "good news no matter what party you're associated with."